 Ideal climate conditions for speedy growth

-Oakleaf hydrangeas grow best in climates with long growing seasons and mild temperatures.
-If your area experiences very cold winters or overly hot summers, this could slow down the growth rate of your oakleaf hydrangea significantly.
-However, if you live in a temperate area with warm springs and falls, your plant should thrive!
+Hydrangeas grow best in climates with long growing seasons and mild temperatures.
+If your area experiences very cold winters or overly hot summers, this could significantly slow the growth rate of your oakleaf hydrangea.
+However, your plant should thrive if you live in a temperate area with warm springs and falls.

 Sunlight effects on growth rate